Everest Base Camp Trek

 • Extra pair of prescription glasses, contact lens supplies

-Before departing on your trek, make sure you have enough Nepalese currency to purchase meals and drinks during the trek – it’s always good to carry them in the smaller denominations where possible, there are no ATM's on the mountains and it can be harder to change an NPR1000 note.
+Before departing on your trek, make sure you have enough Nepalese currency to purchase meals and drinks during the trek – it’s always good to carry them in smaller denominations where possible, there are no ATMs in the mountains and it can be harder to change an NPR1000 note.

 Tipping is very much part of the culture in Nepal and although entirely at your discretion, it is usually expected.
 Often people would like to tip in recognition of good service but are unsure how much would be appropriate in a foreign country - for this reason, we have listed guideline amounts below (these are intended as a guideline only and you may see fit to give more or less depending on the service that you have received).